Submissions

 - Please use footnotes and not endnotes.

-- The editors reserve the right to copy-edit and proofread all articles accepted for publication.
-Authors will first receive their copyedited manuscripts in Word format (Compatibility Mode) and finally in PDF format.
-Acceptance of the article will imply assignment of copyright by its author(s) to the JSR.
+- The Editors reserve the right to copyedit and proofread all articles accepted for publication.
+Authors will first receive their copyedited manuscripts in Word format and finally in PDF format.

-- All bibliographical references should be cited in the text with a full stop following the closing bracket: (Chidester 2000:34).; or: According to Chidester (2000:34).
-When referring to more than two authors, write out all the authors when referring to them for the first time; afterwards use et al.: Richter, Flowers, and Bongmba (2017:13) argued; According to Richter et al. (2017:14).
+- All references should be cited inside the text with a full stop following the closing bracket: (Chidester, 2000, p.
+34).; or: According to Chidester (2000, p.
+34).
+When referring to more than one author, write out all the authors when referring to them for the first time; afterwards use et al.: Richter, Flowers and Bongmba (2017, p.
+13) argued; according to Richter et al. (2017, p.
+14).
+Sources with four or more authors: Give all the authors in the Reference list, but use et al. in the text.

-- Reference list: The reference list should be in Harvard style (please see below).
-This list should contain a full bibliography in ascending alphabetical order (only) of works cited inside the text.
+- Reference list: The Reference list should be in Harvard style (please see below).
+This list should contain all the sources used inside the text in ascending alphabetical order.

 JSR Referencing